opnfv/functest/docs/testing/user/configguide/configguide.rst

     your installer guide for further details.
 This is however not instructed in this document.

-There is a default environment variable in the Functest container **$creds** that points to the credentials absolute path to help the user with this task.

 In proxified environment you may need to change the credentials file.
 There are some tips in chapter: `Proxy support`_